gilnam74/vex-sneppet/Python-for-artists.md

 win = GeoCreator()
 win.show()
 ```
 If you run it now the button widget would not work, we need to link the event of particular button click with a corresponding function.
-We will setup all widget:
+We will setup all widgets in `__init__` function:

 ```python